sfbrigade/codeforsanfrancisco.org/_posts/2018-04-27-in-loving-memory-of-sanat.md

 **Rocio Ng**

-When I first joined the Data Science Working group, it was just starting out and that was when I had the pleasure to make Sanat&#39;s acquaintance.
+When I first joined the Data Science Working group, it was just starting out and that was when I had the pleasure to make Sanat's acquaintance.
 He was very warm and welcoming and clearly passionate about his work.
 I felt that I instantly had a place in the group and after that moment have had many opportunities to work with him, eventually as a co-lead for the DSWG.
 During that time he was open to feedback and suggestions that I had for improving the group, and was happy to take on new directions, which are all signs of a great leader.
 Others have attributed their success in the group to his welcoming nature and passion for the work, and we all agree that he was a great leader, colleague and friend.

 **Vincent La**

 Sanat was the first person I met when I came out to my first hack night at Code for San Francisco.
 I was completely lost before talking with Sanat.
-He connected me with my first project with the Small Business Administration and he&#39;s a huge reason why I continued to stay at this organization where he&#39;s made tremendous contributions.
-Sanat will always be a part of this community, and I can say for sure that he&#39;s made a lasting impact on me and all the friends he&#39;s made here
+He connected me with my first project with the Small Business Administration and he's a huge reason why I continued to stay at this organization where he's made tremendous contributions.
+Sanat will always be a part of this community, and I can say for sure that he's made a lasting impact on me and all the friends he's made here

 **Matt Mollison**